Ann Beattie

 Ann Beattie (born September 8, 1947) is an American novelist and short story writer.
 She has received an award for excellence from the American Academy and Institute of Arts and Letters and the PEN/Malamud Award for excellence in the short story form.

 Career

-Born in Washington, D.C., Beattie grew up in Chevy Chase, Washington, D.C. and attended Woodrow Wilson High School.
+Born in Washington, D.C., Beattie grew up in Chevy Chase, Washington, D.C., and attended Woodrow Wilson High School.
 She holds an undergraduate degree from American University and a master's degree from the University of Connecticut.

 She gained attention in the early 1970s with short stories published in The Western Humanities Review, Ninth Letter, the Atlantic Monthly, and The New Yorker.
+Her short story "The Cinderella Waltz" was included in The Norton Anthology of Contemporary Fiction in 1998.
 In 1976, she published her first book of short stories, Distortions, and her first novel, Chilly Scenes of Winter, which was later made into a film.